About croup

 - Your child is restless and won’t lie down.

-If your child is under six months old and has symptoms of croup, you should take your child to see your GP.
+If your child is under 6 months old and has symptoms of croup, take your child to see your GP.

 If your child is older and has any of the following symptoms, take your child to see the GP if your child: